 College-educated Americans and their kids are more likely to enjoy the benefits of marriage.

 Researchers believe that for the sake of today’s 20-somethings and their children, syncing marriage and childbearing would be beneficial.
 Becoming a parent requires intentionality, and relationships flourish within what Ron Haskins and Isabel Sawhill call “the success sequence”: Complete at least a high school education, get a job, marry and then have children – in that order.

 Marriage is clearly not for everyone, but the decoupling of marriage and parenthood is deeply worrisome.
 The “crossover” fuels economic and educational inequality, not to mention instability.
 Knot Yet proposes a comprehensive approach encompassing economic, educational, civic and cultural initiatives to help 20-somethings find new ways to put the baby carriage after marriage.

 The sequence of marriage – then parenthood – is not a guarantee for success.
 And, going out of sequence is not a recipe for failure.
 However, there is clearly a growing disconnect between sexual activity, parental intentions and marriage.

-Most young adults believe non-marital childbearing is acceptable.
+Most young adults believe non-marital childbearing is no big deal.
 They seem unaware of the toll that it can take on their lives and society.
-Unfortunately, the research shows that when people become parents before having a plan or a partner, children are the ones who stand to lose the most.
+Unfortunately, the research shows that when people become parents before having a plan or a partner, children stand to lose the most.